Summary of generation 8

 It took forever for me to realise we were becoming friends (I mean, very good friends) and even more so to understand whether what I felt could also mean I was in love with her or not.

-I don't talk about this often, most people don't really believe me when I do, but I'd never experienced a crush before that point in my life, nor I did afterwards (for what it matters).
-For a long time, I was convinced that my schoolmates were talking metaphorically when chatting about the people they liked, or about their celebrity crushes.
+I don't talk about this often, most people don't really believe me when I do, but I'd never experienced a crush before that point in my life, nor did I afterwards (for what it matters).
+For a long time, I was convinced that my schoolmates were using speech figures when chatting about the people they liked, or about their celebrity crushes.
 Honestly, to this day I still think that experiencing attraction as often as others report doesn't sound very practical.

 In either case, my dear diary, I really fell in love with only one person in my life, and it took me a while to realise what was going on.
 Up to after our graduation, to be precise.

-At the time, I and Juno decided to look for a job in the great Sim City metro area, full of hopes and ambitious projects, and I like to think we've been each other's support ever since.
+At the time, Juno and I decided to look for a job in the great Sim City metro area, full of hopes and ambitious projects, and I like to think we've been each other's support ever since.
 Because life in this city is hard, way harder than in college, in Sulani, or in New Sixam (where Juno grew up).

 This place is at the centre of the economic activities of the richest country on the planet, the Sim Nation, all young people in the country and beyond dream of working here.
 Thus, the level of competition could only be terrible.